 Essential needs must be met, but their provision should not relieve national authorities or international actors of their responsibility to protect.
-Long-term systemic change may be required at national level to guarantee stateless persons, IDPs and refugees their rights, including the right to access essential services.
+Long-term systemic change may be required at national level to guarantee IDPs and refugees their rights, including the right to access essential services.
 To achieve this objective, communities, and UNHCR and its allies, should expect to have to lobby relevant government institutions over a long period.

 - Integration with existing local institutional structures is usually a sounder and more sustainable course of action, even if the start-up phase is prolonged. - Ensure that both communities of concern to UNHCR and host communities are granted access to essential services on equal terms.
-Unequal treatment should

-- be avoided both on principle and because it can foster resentment, especially when the host community is itself poor. - Local and state officials and institutions may need training: to understand the rights of refugees; to make clear the relevance of human rights to the provision of essential services; to increase knowledge of adequate legislation and good administrative practises to ensure rights of stateless persons; to make clear their institutions' responsibilities; to increase awareness of SGBV, etc.
+Unequal treatment should be avoided both on principle and because it can foster resentment, especially when the host community is itself poor. - Local and state officials and institutions may need training: to understand the rights of refugees; to make clear the relevance of human rights to the provision of essential services; to make clear their institutions' responsibilities; to increase awareness of SGBV, etc.